Do High-Top Shoes Actually Reduce Ankle Sprain Risk?

 Getting the right fit

-What is crucial when selecting footwear is a good fit and good function.
+What is crucial when selecting footwear is a good fit and suitable function.
 Footwear should fit the foot in length, width, and depth, with a thumb’s width between the end of the longest toe and the tip of the shoe.
-You should have enough space across the ball of the foot for it to not be pulled tight when standing.
+You should have enough space across the ball of the foot for it not to be pulled tight when standing.

-However, around 70 percent of people are wearing shoes that are not fitted appropriately.
+However, around 70 percent of people wear shoes that do not fit appropriately.
 Women and girls more often have shoes that are too narrow, and older males often wear shoes that are too long.

 Ill-fitting footwear can increase falls, induce greater levels of osteoarthritis, and impede natural foot function in adults and children.